How to Apply

-Apply for all available Regents Bachelor of Arts (and CEHS) scholarships by
+Apply for Regents Bachelor of Arts and Eberly College of Arts and Sciences scholarships by

 RBA Scholarship Descriptions

 This endowment shall provide undergraduate scholarships for West Virginia residents

 enroll at West Virginia University who demonstrate academic promise by achieving

 a GPA of 2.5.
 First preference shall be for full-time students who are within thirty-six

 hours of graduation and were not enrolled in a high school or college for at least

 three years prior to enrolling at WVU.
 Priority within this category is given to